 Live Nation Lushington is proud to announce the triumphant return of TOM JONES.
-The legendary Welsh singer will perform in Singapore on 31 March 2016 (Thursday) at The Star Theatre, before heading to Hong Kong to perform at HKCEC-Grand Hall on 7 April 2016 (Thursday).
-Tickets for both shows will be available from 3 December 2015 (Thursday), 10am onwards.
+The legendary Welsh singer will perform in Singapore on 31 March 2016 (Thursday) at The Star Theatre.

-Since his last performances in the two cities, fans have been eagerly anticipating his return for a full-length concert.
+Since his last performance in Singapore, fans have been eagerly anticipating his return for a full-length concert.
 Now they will get the opportunity to catch the legend in an intimate setting for one very special evening.

 Tom Jones’ 50-year career has remarkably gone from strength to strength.
 Along with sustaining his popularity as a live performer and recording artist for five decades, he has garnered—at the age of 75—the best reviews of his career for his most recent albums Spirit In The Room, Praise & Blame and Long Lost Suitcase(Island/Universal).
 Critics across the world are unanimous in their approval and admiration for both the recorded work and the performance of it in concert.

 Thomas Jones Woodward was born in Pontypridd, South Wales, Great Britain on June 7, 1940 to a father who worked the coal mines of the Rhondda Valley.
 After quitting school at 15, working a variety of manual jobs, singing in the clubs at night and marrying at 17, Jones went on to sign with Decca Records in London.